"Will You Find These Shortcuts?" A Protocol for Evaluating the Faithfulness of Input Salience Methods for Text Classification: Results

 \section{Results}

-Tables \ref{tab:results:lstm} and \ref{tab:results:bert} in section Appendix~\ref{sec:full_res} present the results for all the models, shortcut types and source datasets in terms of precision and rank.
 In this section we highlight our main findings.
+For increased readability where Rank scores support Precision, we omit them in the main paper and instead present them in the Appendix~\ref{sec:rank_res}.
+All the results reported in the paper are computed from a single model checkpoint and a single run.

 \paragraph{A method's performance varies across model and shortcut types and other dataset properties.} It is apparent that \textsc{g}x\textsc{i} performs quite well for LSTM models but does not work at all for BERT models (Tab.~\ref{tab:results:gxi}).
 Conversely, \textsc{grad}$_{l2}$ performs very well for BERT but not at all so for LSTM models (Tab.~\ref{tab:results:grad}).
 Overall, method performance mostly goes down on longer inputs.
-More interestingly, performance may change with the shortcut type: \textsc{g}x\textsc{i} has precision of 1.0 on any dataset with the single-token shortcut for LSTM but drops to .76 or even .35 on the same base dataset with a two-token shortcut (e.g., \textit{SST2:tic} or \textit{IMDB:tic}, \circlet in Tab.~\ref{tab:results:gxi}).
-Thus, even if the model is fixed, it cannot be assumed that a certain method works well and would be useful for finding lexical shortcuts learned by the model in general if its evaluation was done on only one shortcut type.
+More interestingly, a strong performance on a simpler shortcut may not persist on a slightly more complex one: \textsc{g}x\textsc{i} has precision of 1.0 on any dataset with the single-token shortcut for LSTM but drops to .76 or even .35 on the same base dataset with a two-token shortcut (e.g., \textit{SST2:tic} or \textit{IMDB:tic}, \circlet in Tab.~\ref{tab:results:gxi}).
+Thus, even if the model is fixed it cannot be assumed that a certain method works well and would be useful for finding lexical shortcuts learned by the model in general if its evaluation was done on only the single-token shortcut.